-- App requirements that can change over time. - New business opportunities and challenges. - Ongoing feedback during development that can significantly affect the scope and requirements of the app.
+- App requirements can change over time. - New business opportunities and challenges may present themselves. - Ongoing feedback during development may significantly affect the scope and requirements of the app.

-With these in mind, it's important to build apps that can be easily modified or extended over time.
-Designing for such adaptability can be difficult as it requires an architecture that allows individual parts of the app to be independently developed and tested in isolation without affecting the rest of the app.
+Therefore, it's important to build an app so that it's flexible and can be easily modified or extended over time.
+Designing for such flexibility can be difficult as it requires an architecture that allows individual parts of the app to be independently developed and tested, in isolation, without affecting the rest of the app.

-Many enterprise apps are sufficiently complex to require more than one developer.
+Many enterprise apps are sufficiently complex that they require more than one developer.
 It can be a significant challenge to decide how to design an app so that multiple developers can work effectively on different pieces of the app independently, while ensuring that the pieces come together seamlessly when integrated into the app.

 The traditional approach to designing and building an app results in what is referred to as a monolithic app, where components are tightly coupled with no clear separation between them.
-Typically, this monolithic approach leads to apps that are difficult and inefficient to maintain, because it can be difficult to resolve bugs without breaking other components in the app, and it can be difficult to add new features or to replace existing features.
+Typically, this monolithic approach leads to apps that are difficult and inefficient to maintain, because it can be difficult to resolve bugs without breaking other components in the app, and it can be difficult to add new features or replace existing features.